ED is very common. Although most often seen in men over the age of 40, ED can affect men of all ages.

 - This test measures the sensitivity of the penis to vibrations, which can help identify nerve damage.

-Diagnosing ED is a comprehensive process that involves understanding the patient’s medical history, conducting a physical examination, and utilizing various diagnostic tests to pinpoint the cause.
+Diagnosing ED is a comprehensive process that involves understanding the patient’s medical history and sexual history, conducting a physical exam, and utilizing various diagnostic tests to pinpoint the cause.
 By accurately diagnosing the underlying issues, healthcare providers can develop an effective treatment plan tailored to the individual’s needs, addressing both the physical and psychological aspects of ED.
-This holistic approach ensures better outcomes and improved quality of life for those affected by erectile dysfunction.
+This holistic approach ensures better outcomes and not only improved sex life but also quality of life overall for those affected by erectile dysfunction.

 At BMG your visit will be completely private and confidential.
 You will consult with a MALE Doctor who is fully certified in this field of medicine.
 Expect a fast-moving, thorough 2-hour office visit and for 98% of men an immediate result can be achieved.
 Click here to book an appointment today.